dingosmart/Physics-Simulations-and-Animations/README.md

 assemble programming interfaces
-to come up as soon as the use of standard libraries and tools collect the solution thoroughly and test it on the adequacy of the physical model To implement the project to use the product: Visual Studio Community 2017 (beta) To reduce the time used programirovannniya interface windows form.
-To display charts used standarny class Graph, an important achievement was to teach him to display graphics in RealTime mode imuliruya work equipment or ostsiloskopa.
+to come up as soon as the use of standard libraries and tools collect the solution thoroughly and test it on the adequacy of the physical model To implement the project to use the product: Visual Studio Community 2017 (beta) To reduce the time used  windows form.
+To display charts used standarny class Graph, an important achievement was to teach him to display graphics in RealTime mode like a ostsiloskopa.

 This problem had to be solved in two stages: